umesh1989/ETL_processing_spotify_listens/ReadMe.md

 This file is to explain the flow of the program.

+This is part of an assignment I did so all the explainations are in regards with the assignment.
+I have not added the entire assignment for obvious reasons.

 **static parameters**

 All the static parameters(ex: db credentials, queries) are derived from static_data.ini file.